areou/machine_learning/README.md

 ### Extracting Knowledge

 In most current approaches (like that in [Distilling the Knowledge in a Neural Network](https://arxiv.org/abs/1503.02531)) the objective is to take the softmax (probability like answers) of the expensive model and use this to help train a smaller model.
-It is believed (and backed up experimentally [Self-supervised Knowledge Distillation Using Singular Value Decomposition](https://link.springer.com/chapter/10.1007/978-3-030-01231-1_21) and others) that training a model to learn the relationships between identifiers will produce some of the best models.
+It is believed (and backed up experimentally [Relational Knowledge Distillation](https://arxiv.org/abs/1904.05068) and others) that training a model to learn the relationships between identifiers will produce some of the best models.